ucsf-wynton/wynton-website-hpc/docs/transfers/files-and-directories.md

 For _file downloads_ from online resources, tools such as `curl`, `wget`, and `rsync` may be used.

 <div class="alert alert-warning" role="alert">
-<a href="{{ '/about/specs.html' | relative_url }}">Compute nodes</a> have no internet access, i.e. they cannot be used for file transfers other than between mount points.
-File transfers should be done via the dedicated data transfer node.
+<a href="{{ '/about/specs.html#compute-nodes' | relative_url }}">Compute nodes</a> have no internet access, i.e. they cannot be used for file transfers other than between mount points.
+Although file transfers can also be done via the login nodes, it is recommended to use the <a href="{{ '/about/specs.html#data-transfer-nodes' | relative_url }}">dedicated data transfer node</a>, which provides ten times faster transfers.
 </div>